jmlw/kubernetes-vagrant/README.md

 # Disclaimer

 This has only been tested on a Ubuntu Xenial based system.

-There is no warranty or guarentee supplied with anything code or configuration in this repository.
+There is no warranty or guarentee supplied with any code or configuration in this repository.